Dayan-Zhanchi/Maze-generation/README.md

 ### Commands
 You can also use commands to start the generation or exit the screen.
+Additionally there's a pathfinder

 | Command | Description |